Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Experiment

 where $\oint \!d^2\bm{k}$ is an integral over the Fermi surface, $\mathcal{D}\!\left(\bm{k}\right)$ is the density of states at point $\bm{k}$, $v_z$ is the component of the Fermi velocity in the $z$ direction, and $\int^{0}_{-\infty}\!v_z\!\left[\bm{k}\!\left(t\right)\right]e^{t/\tau}dt$ is an integral of $v_z$ weighted by the probability that a quasiparticle with lifetime $\tau$ scatters after time $t$~\cite{Chambers1952kinetic}.
 The magnetic field $\bm{B}$ enters through the Lorentz force, $\hbar \frac{d\bm{k}}{dt} = e~ \bm{v}\!\times\!\bm{B}$, which induces the quasiparticles into cyclotron motion around the Fermi surface (see \autoref{fig:overdoped}c).

-For a simple, quasi-two dimensional Fermi surface, $\rho_{zz}$ can be calculated exactly from \autoref{eq:chambz} in the limit where $\tau$ is long \cite{yamaji1989angle}.
-The exact calculation contains special ``Yamaji'' angles where the $v_z$ component of the Fermi velocity averages to zero for all cyclotron orbits, producing maxima in the $c$-axis resistivity.
+For a quasi-two dimensional Fermi surface with simple, sinusoidal warping, $\rho_{zz}$ can be calculated analytically from \autoref{eq:chambz} in the limit where $\tau$ is long \cite{yamaji1989angle}.
+The exact calculation contains special ``Yamaji'' angles where all cyclotron orbits have the same cross-sectional area perpendicular to the magnetic field and where the $v_z$ component of the Fermi velocity averages to zero around each orbit.
+This cancellation of $v_z$ results in maxima in the $c$-axis resistivity at these angles.
 The Yamaji angles are determined by the geometry of the FS, and therefore by measuring the angular positions of the resistivity maxima one can construct the FS geometry.
-For more complex FS geometries, \autoref{eq:chambz} must be calculated numerically but the intuition still holds---at certain angles the resistivity is maximized because $v_z$ is more effectively averaged toward zero.
+For more complex FS geometries, \autoref{eq:chambz} must be calculated numerically but the intuition still holds---at certain angles the resistivity is maximized because $v_z$ is more effectively averaged toward zero (see Supplementary Figure S1 for more information).

-To construct the FS from the ADMR data we start with a tight-binding model $\epsilon(\bm{k})$ that respects the geometry of the transfer integrals of the material, define the Fermi velocity through $\bm{v} = \frac{1}{\hbar}\bm{\nabla_{\rm k}}\epsilon$, and then tune the tight-binding parameters until the calculated $\rho_{zz}$ matches the measured data.
+To reconstruct the FS geometry from the ADMR data we start with a tight-binding model $\epsilon(\bm{k})$ that respects the geometry of the transfer integrals of the material, define the Fermi velocity through $\bm{v} = \frac{1}{\hbar}\bm{\nabla_{\rm k}}\epsilon$, and then tune the tight-binding parameters until the calculated $\rho_{zz}$ matches the measured data.
 In addition to the FS geometry, ADMR is sensitive to the momentum dependence of the quasiparticle scattering.
-This is captured in \autoref{eq:chambz} by introducing $\tau(\bm{k})$---the full expression for $\rho_{zz}$ in this case is given in the SI.
+This is captured in \autoref{eq:chambz} by introducing $\tau(\bm{k})$---the full expression for $\rho_{zz}$ in this case is given in the Methods.
 We separate the scattering rate into isotropic and anisotropic components, $1 / \tau(\bm{k}) = 1/\tau_{\rm iso}+1/\tau_{\rm aniso}(\bm{k})$.
 These two components can have distinct temperature dependences as demonstrated in Tl-2201 \cite{abdel2006anisotropic}.
 The approach of using \autoref{eq:chambz} to determine Fermi surfaces has been particularly successful in 2D metals such as organic conductors \cite{singleton2000studies} and Sr$_2$RuO$_4$ \cite{bergemann2003quasi}.
-In cuprates, ADMR has been measured in the overdoped regime ($p>\ps$) \cite{hussey2003coherent}, in the underdoped regime with CDW order ($p \approx 0.1 \ll \ps$)\cite{ramshaw2017broken}, and in electron-doped materials \cite{kartsovnik2011fermi}, but never in the pure pseudogap phase.
+In cuprates, ADMR has been measured in the overdoped regime ($p>\ps$) \cite{hussey2003coherent,grissonnanche2020measurement}, in the underdoped regime with CDW order ($p \approx 0.1 \ll \ps$)\cite{ramshaw2017broken}, and in electron-doped materials \cite{kartsovnik2011fermi}, but never in the pseudogap phase in the absence of CDW order.